 These are extended pieces of work, which may include conventional written work as well as work presented in video/audio or artwork form.
-Learners should consult the teacher on the length and choice of topic for the work they intend to produce and on the mode of presentation.
+Students should consult the teacher on the length and choice of topic for the work they intend to produce and on the mode of presentation.

-Collections of learners' work
+Collections of students' work

-These comprise the work that learners have done throughout the three years of literature study, and may include creative work, critical appreciations or essays (or a mixture of these).
-Learners may be asked to select their own favourite pieces of work for internal assessment.
-Teachers may wish to see drafts as well as finished pieces in a portfolio.
-Apart from participating in the selection of portfolio content, learners should be encouraged to reflect on their learning progress, evaluate their own strengths and weaknesses, and identify ways of improving.
+These comprise the work that students have done throughout the three years of literature study, and may include creative work, critical appreciations or essays (or a mixture of these).
+Students may be asked to select their own favourite pieces of work for internal assessment.
+Teachers may wish to see drafts as well as finished pieces in the collections.
+Apart from participating in the selection of work for the collections, students should be encouraged to reflect on their learning progress, evaluate their own strengths and weaknesses, and identify ways of improving.